thesofproject/sof/src/audio/wov_arbiter/README.md

 The Multi-Slot WOV subsystem lets a single DMIC feed up to 3 concurrent keyword detectors running on the DSP.
 Each detector has its own Keyphrase Buffer (KPB) that continuously records a pre-roll window (6 seconds on TigerLake, 2.1 seconds on other platforms).
-When any detector fires the `wov_arbiter` drains that KPB's ring buffer to the single host PCM device and pauses the other detectors.
+When any detector fires the `wov_arbiter` drains that KPB's ring buffer to the host via an ALSA compress device and pauses the other detectors.
 When the host closes the stream the arbiter resumes all detectors.

+The ALSA compress framework (`snd_compr`) decouples HDA DMA from the audio sample-rate clock.
+During the pre-roll burst the KPB draining EDF task fills HDA DMA fragments as fast as the bus allows rather than at the rate-locked 16 kHz × sample-size pace of a regular PCM device.
+After the pre-roll drains the live DMIC stream continues over the same compress device at realtime rate.

 This design keeps host DMA live and eliminates the wakeup latency normally incurred by starting DMA after detection.